sigp/lighthouse/book/src/merge-migration.md

 ### The relationship between `--eth1-endpoints` and `--execution-endpoint`

 Pre-merge users will be familiar with the `--eth1-endpoints` flag.
-This provides a list of Ethereum "eth1" nodes (e.g., Geth, Nethermind, etc).
+This provides a list of Ethereum "eth1" nodes (Besu, Erigon, Geth or Nethermind).
 Each beacon node (BN) can have multiple eth1 endpoints and each eth1 endpoint can have many BNs connection (many-to-many relationship).
 The eth1 node provides a source of truth for the [deposit contract](https://ethereum.org/en/staking/deposit-contract/) and beacon chain proposers include this